The PropTech Guide to Workplaces [UPDATED JUNE 2021]

 Corporate office spaces have generally been much slower on the uptake of new gadgets and technology than individuals.
 This makes sense when you consider the relatively high cost of adoption, particularly for larger spaces.
-Privacy concerns are also a common barrier to adoption.
+Other common issues include:

 While technology has adapted and evolved over the past decade, it may have been a good idea to hold out on smart technology.
 But there are now some great solutions on the market that are trusted by major global firms.
-Now is time to embrace the digital workplace and everything it has to offer.
-Companies that fail to do so risk falling behind the competition.
+Now is the time to embrace the digital workplace and everything it has to offer – companies that fail to do so risk falling behind the competition.

 How secure are smart offices?